-6 Public Hearing Minorities Non-English Speaking - Specify other language: spanish Non- targeted/broad zero attendance The City submitted a third amendment for COIVD19- funds to the 2019 AAP.
-In December 2020 posted on the City website procedures for new and surplus CDBG-CV funds.
-A 10 day public notice was published in the newspaper and on the City website in February 2021 and extended until April 25, 2021.
-A Public Hearing by City
+The City submitted

+a third amendment

+for COIVD19- funds

+to the 2019 AAP.
+In

+December 2020

+posted on the City

+website procedures

+for new and surplus

 CDBG-CV funds.
 A

 Minorities 10 day public

 notice was

-Non-English published in the
+Public Hearing Non-English published in the

-Speaking - Specify
+Speaking - Specify newspaper and on

-6 Public Hearing zero attendance
+6 other language: zero attendance the City website in

-U spanish
+spanish February 2021 and

-•
+extended until April

+Non- 25, 2021.
+A Public

 targeted/broad Hearing by City

 community Council was held on

 April 26, 2021.
 No

 comments were

 received during the

 10 day notice nor at

 the City Council

 hearing.
 City

 Council approved

 ordinance #2021-

 089.

-Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable) 7 Public Hearing Non-English Speaking - Specify other language: spanish Non- targeted/broad community - - - - approved ordinance #2021- ###.
+Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable) 7 Public Hearing Non-English Speaking - Specify other language: spanish Non- targeted/broad community Zero attendance, two written comments in support of the ordinance were submitted.
+The City submitted a fourth amendment for COIVD19 funds to the 2019 AAP.
+In December 2020 posted on the City website procedures for new and surplus CDBG-CV funds.
+A 30 day public notice was published in the newspaper and on the City website in June 2021 and extended until July 22, 2021.
+A Public Hearing by City Council was held on July 26, 2021.
+City Council approved ordinance #2021- 184.